 In January, MFC wrapped up an exciting year of celebrations, special lessons, and speaker engagements.
 Twenty years of teaching children about great food!
 Emerging from this excitement, we find ourselves with a new mission statement and a strategic plan with a broad sweep into our future.
 Let me tell you about a few of our ideas.

-- Climate Change Cuisine
+- Climate Conscious Cuisine

 Our new K-5 curriculum is almost ready to roll.
 In the next month Molly, Emily, and I will be testing out our lessons on seaweed, food waste, organic growing, and “Local Long Ago.”
 For this lesson, think maple syrup, wild rice, and bison.
 But what did the early residents of our northland eat?
 To answer this question, we are commissioning a story from a local storyteller.